94maxi/LogRegLIME/README.md

 # LogRegLIME
-Logistic Regression Sentiment Analysis With Lime Analysis To build the logistic regression , firstly a dataframe is created with binary labels -1 and 1, labelling all negative reviews as -1 and all positive reviews as 1.
+Logistic Regression Sentiment Analysis With Lime Analysis:
+To build the logistic regression , firstly a dataframe is created with binary labels -1 and 1, labelling all negative reviews as -1 and all positive reviews as 1.
 Next to each label is its respective the text review data.
 The text passes through a pre-processing function